 When your child has microtia, it is easy to be overwhelmed with the number of surgical options available.
-Dr. Reinisch and Dr. Tahiri educate parents regarding the different treatments, as well as the advantages and disadvantages of each.
+Dr. Tahiri educates parents regarding the different treatments, as well as the advantages and disadvantages of each.
 We want you and your child to be comfortable with the treatment that you select, and we will guide you as you make important decisions that will affect your little one’s future.

 Did I do something during pregnancy that caused the Microtia?